 The vast majority of criminal prosecutions take place in state courts.
-The sections below highlight some of the key differences between state and federal criminal systems:
+The sections below highlight some of the key differences between state and federal criminal systems.

-A state has power over defendants who violate the laws of that state—the power to arrest, charge, try, and convict them.
+A state has jurisdiction over defendants who violate the laws of that state—the power to arrest, charge, try, and convict them.
 The federal government has power over defendants who commit criminal acts on federal property (for example, an assault in a national park) or whose criminal acts cross state lines (for example, a kidnapper who transports a victim from Iowa to Missouri).
-The federal government also has jurisdiction over a group of federally defined crimes such as offenses related to immigration fraud and U.S. customs violations.
+The federal government also has jurisdiction over a group of federally defined crimes, such as offenses related to immigration fraud and U.S. customs violations.

 A state and the federal government can have "concurrent" power over a defendant when the same criminal activity violates both state and federal laws (for example, selling drugs or robbing banks).
 In those situations, state and federal prosecutors make case-by-case decisions as to whether a defendant will be prosecuted in state or federal court.

 Most federal criminal prosecutions occur in United States District Courts.
-State courts carry such titles as "superior court," "municipal court,” “police court," or "county court," depending on the state and the seriousness of criminal charges.
+State criminal prosecutions are handled in local or state courts that carry titles, such as "superior court," "municipal court," "district court," or "county court," depending on the state and the seriousness of criminal charges.

-Federal trial judges are known as District Court judges, they are appointed for life by the president, subject to confirmation by the U.S. Senate.
+Federal trial judges are known as District Court judges; they are appointed for life by the President, subject to confirmation by the U.S. Senate.
 State court judges are typically initially appointed by governors and then are subject to election every few years.
 State court trial judges carry titles such as Superior Court Judge, Municipal Court Judge, and (in New York) Supreme Court Judge.
 In both state and federal courts, magistrates may preside over pretrial hearings such as bail hearings, as well as less serious criminal trials.

 Federal courts use the "all-purpose judge" system.
 This means that the same judge almost always presides over a case from beginning to end—that is, from a defendant's first court appearance to final acquittal or sentencing.
 Some states also follow the all-purpose judge model.
 In many states, however, judges are specialized.
 For example, one judge may determine bail, another judge may hear pretrial motions, and a third judge may preside over a trial.